 Why have I never been to Porto before?
-It has to be one of the great European cities – it’s home to Port, the food is fab, there’s tons to do and a river runs through it.
-Although the second largest city in Portugal, Porto feels like a small town – the perfect weekend break.
+It has to be one of the great European cities – it’s home to Port – the drink, the food is fab, there’s tons to do and a river runs through it.
+Although the second largest city in Portugal, Porto feels like a small town and 2 days in porto are perfect to get the feel of it!
 Don’t be fooled by the lull of the placid Douro River as it meanders through town.
 Almost around the corner, lies the rough Atlantic Ocean that saw much activity in Porto’s early days when the Portuguese began conquering the unknown (to them) world.

 Porto, these days, draws them in with its UNESCO protected historical center filled with cafes, museums, and views to die for.
-There are so many Best Bits that it was hard for me to choose just ten!
+So get on your Gucci sneakers as there is loads to do in 2 days in Porto.

 Home to the UK’s after-dinner beverage choice, bar none!
-Wearing my Best Sips hat, I just had to pick Port as the Number 1 Best Bit in Porto.
+Wearing my Lush Life hat, I just had to pick drink Port as the best thing to do if you have 2 days in Porto.
 Grab a cab and head over to Gaia, the other side of the Douro River, to tour Taylor’s Distillery and have a tasting.
 Don’t just hit one of them – visit Graham’s for lunch on their terrace and Espaço Porto Cruz for dinner for an amazing view of the Bishop’s Palace.

 It has to be on the list.
 Not to be missed – the famed Lello & Brothers bookstore, where JK Rowling might or might not have conceived Harry Potter!
 Let’s remember, Lello & Brothers was considered one of the world’s great bookstores 110 years before Dolores Jane Umbridge “Hem-Hemed.”
 Invariably a line forms outside the door that will have you muttering, “no way am I going to wait for that!”
 Just buy the €5 ticket and join the queue.
 You can deduct the €5 from any purchase.
 Our guide said that modern Portuguese authors in translation are the #1 choice for visitors to buy – 5000 books are sold a week!
 Truly a wonder of Art Nouveau design, the library swells and heaves with the weight of so many people.
 If you look closely, you realize the entire place is made out of concrete not wood, even the gargoyles, which may or may not have inspired a certain English author.